numeroUnokid/py-Webserver/README.md

 This is an implementation of a simple HTTP webserver which accepts a POST.
-This currently is written to accept JSON and does a quick load and prints the output to the screen.
+This currently is written to accept JSON and does a quick load and prints the output to the screen and writes the data to a local file.
 Please feel free to use this and modify.
 This source code is licensed under MPL 2.0

 ## How to run pyWebserv
 python pywebserv.py <port number>